dmbarbour/glas/docs/GlasApps.md

 It is feasible for a transaction machine to start as a single transaction then introduce a non-deterministic 'fork' effect to represent the set of transactions.
 This has the advantage of making the set much more dynamic and reactive to observed needs and configurations.

-Transactions evaluate in parallel only insofar as conflict is avoided.
-When conflict occurs between two transactions, one must be aborted by the scheduler.
-Progress is still guaranteed, and a scheduler can also guarantee fairness for transactions that respect a compute quota.
-A scheduler can heuristically avoid most conflict based on tracking conflict history.
-Programmers can avoid conflict based on design patterns, e.g. using channels to separate tasks from high-contention state variables.
+Transactions may evaluate in parallel insofar as conflict is avoided.
+When conflict occurs between two transactions, one must be aborted.
+Progress is guaranteed, and a good scheduler can guarantee fairness for transactions that meet reasonable time-quota limits.
+A scheduler can reduce rework by organizing transactions with a history of conflict to evaluate in separate time-slots.

+Programmers can avoid conflict by software architecture and design patterns.

+### Distributed Computation

+Transaction machines can support distributed computation, but attention to application architecture is required.

+Effects in a distributed system may be host-specific, such as access to a local filesystem.
+Access to host-specific effects must be exposed in the effects API.
+Transactions that interact with multiple hosts, aka distributed transactions, should be avoided because they are too difficult to implement correctly or efficiently.
+Instead, we should arrange that each repeating transaction interacts with a specific host, or at least migrates between hosts in a stable manner.
+Distributed transaction avoidance might be enforced.

+If a repeating transaction does not use use any host-specific effects, it can be freely distributed based on performance concerns, such as load balancing or minimizing network communication.
+In practice, a distributed transaction machine will have many cliques, where each clique is a subset of repeating transactions that are difficult to efficiently distribute for reasons such as shared state.
+Cliques will be distributed together with their shared state.

+Communication between machines can be based on channels.
+Channels are essentially list variables where a reader takes from list head and the writer appends to list tail.
+Reader and writer can be evaluated in parallel without conflict because they observe and manipulate different regions of the list.
+Values buffered in the list also help abstract over network latency.

+### Transaction Fusion

+Concurrent transactions can easily be fused into larger transactions.
+For example, instead of scheduling A and B independently, we can construct and schedule a combined transaction AB.
+This is most useful when AB enables optimizations that A and B independently do not support, or eliminates scheduling overheads for lightweight data-plumbing transactions.

+In context of live coding or open systems, it is very useful if fusion optimizations are performed at runtime, as a sort of just-in-time compilation.
+Together with distributed computation techniques, this enables transaction machines to effectively overlay and patch a system without compromising performance, modularity, or security.

+*Note:* Relatedly, we can also fuse a transaction with itself.
+This is effectively a form of loop unrolling.
+Given transaction A, we produce AA then check if useful optimizations are exposed.

 ### Real-Time Systems